The integrable Volterra system in the case of infinitely many species, either countable or uncountable: About the discrete infinite case

 where the sequences $\epsilon_n$ and $\eta_n$ have opposite parity with respect to $\kappa_n$.
 The above system has always just one equilibrium position, say $(Q,P)=(Q_0,0)$ if the sequence $\eta_n$ has not a definite sign.
-The motion is bounded and the equilibrium position is a center. \end{rem} Indeed the function defining $\dot{P}$ in (\ref{eqmotrem}) is a decreasing function of $Q$ as it follows immediately by taking its derivative with respect to $Q$.
-Further, for $Q\to -\infty$, $\dot{P} \to +\infty$ (we assume that there will be always at least one $\eta_n$ negative), whereas for $Q \to +\infty$, $\dot{P} \to -\infty$ (we assume that there will be always at least one $\eta_n$ positive), and one has just one zero.
-Further, the motion must be bounded.
+In this case the motion is bounded and the equilibrium position is a center. \end{rem} Indeed the function defining $\dot{P}$ in (\ref{eqmotrem}) is a decreasing function of $Q$ as it follows immediately by taking its derivative with respect to $Q$.
+Further, for $Q\to -\infty$, $\dot{P} \to +\infty$ (we assume that there will be always at least one $\eta_n$ negative), whereas for $Q \to +\infty$, $\dot{P} \to -\infty$ (we assume that there will be always at least one $\eta_n$ positive).
+It follows that the equation $\dot{P}=0$ has just one zero.
+Further, the motion must be bounded and periodic.
 Notice that the equilibrium point is stable but not asymptotically stable: this easily follows from the linearization of the system (\ref{eqmotrem}) around the equilibrium point, that is a center.
-The fact that the motion is bounded follows from a global analysis of the orbits in the plane $(Q,P)$.
-Indeed, as can be seen from Figure (\ref{fig1}), where a generic curve defined by $\dot{P}=0$ and the line $\dot{Q}=P=0$ have been drawn, the plane $(Q,P)$ is divided in four regions.
-Since the signs of $\dot{Q}$ and $\dot{P}$ are defined in each regions as in Figure (\ref{fig1}), it follows that if a solution $(Q(t),P(t))$ starts in one of these regions at time $t=0$, then at a later time it must exit that region.
-Take for example the region we labelled with I: in that region $P(t)$ is a monotonically decreasing function of time and $Q(t)$ monotonically increasing.
-The orbit starting at $(Q(0), P(0))$ in region I must move towards the $Q$ axis.
-It cannot approach asymptotically the $Q$-axis for $t \to \infty$ since the system is Hamiltonian and the energy must be preserved.
-So if one assumes that the orbit does not exit from this region it must reach a finite limit $(Q,P)=(\tilde{Q},\tilde{P})$, i.e. $(\tilde{Q},\tilde{P})$ is an asymptotically stable equilibrium position.
-But this equilibrium position cannot be equal to $(Q_0,0)$ since $(Q_0,0)$ is not asymptotically stable.
-So we have a contradiction and the orbit must exit from region $I$.
-The same holds true for the other regions and the motion is bounded.
+The fact that the motion is bounded and periodic follows from a global analysis of the orbits in the plane $(Q,P)$, or, more easily, by looking at the potential in the Hamiltonian defining the Hamiltonian system (\ref{eqmotrem}), given by